omarieclaire/clojure-scala-cantrips/README.md

 make run-{{example-name}}
 ```

-Running the examples requires Java, the Scala compiler `scalac` and the Clojure build tool Leiningen ('lein') to be installed on the host machine.
+Running the examples requires Java, the Scala compiler (`scalac`) and the Clojure build tool Leiningen (`lein`) to be installed on the host machine.
 The examples are tested in the versions of these tools shown below;
 ```
 Scala compiler 2.12.1
 Leiningen 2.7.1